bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-20-chocolate-covered-strawberries.md

     * 1/4 cup of pistachios (chopped)
     * Half block of milk chocolate
   directions_markdown: >-
-    1. Chop up chocolate into thick chunks (not thin sheets).
+    1. Chop up chocolate into thick chunks with the large, duller chefs knife (not thin sheets).
 Place immediately in bowl on top of a small pot of warm water (on low).

     2. Cut off stem of strawberries, and cut them in half.
 Dry the strawberries with a paper towel.